How to Dehydrate Grapefruit

 Once grapefruit slices or segments reach the desired leathery yet brittle texture, let them cool down to room temperature before handling.

 Next, use a vacuum sealer - like a FoodSaver.
-Place your dried grapefruit into the food vacuum sealer bags and add a 100cc oxygen absorber in each bag/jar before drawing out the air.
+Place your dried grapefruit into the food vacuum sealer bags and add a 100cc oxygen absorber along with a 5g desiccant packet in each bag/jar before drawing out the air.
 These oxygen absorbers absorb stray oxygen (as their name implies).

 Properly sealed and stored, dried grapefruit can last up to 1 year in a dry place such as a kitchen cupboard or pantry (even closets).
 Read more about safe storage here.